How to call without a SIM card: 4 Tested ways

 Key features of Google Voice

-• Unlimited text messaging in the US
+• Unlimited US texting

 • Ring groups with an upgrade